 What to do?
 An error should be acknowledged and then corrected, if that can be.
 But if a sect or cult publishes the work, normal corrective enough activity may not happen.
 Instead, proselytes may pop up and hail what is wrong, closing their eyes to what is bad.
 Such failings are detrimental to scientific advances.

 Schoolboy findings to compare with.
 A schoolboy may find errors in the textbook and make aware of it without being thrown to the wolves for it.
 He may not be fiendish and plotting for it either, not free from errors himself, but just candid.
 In a decent class and in a scientific discipline such detective work is good.

-Both in ancient India and Greece of old there are mentions of four ages.
+Ages.
+In ancient India and Greece of old there are mentions of four eras, ages.
 The Greek ages are Gold, Silver, Brass and Iron.
 The yugas, eras, of India are: Satya, Treta, Dwapara and Kali Yuga.
 Yukteswar says in The Holy Science that we are in the Dvapara Yuga ("Bronze Age").

-However, the guru uses improper calculations to fix the length of the time cycle which that age is claimed to be a part of.
-He also says the bottom of that cycle was reached around 500 CE, but where is the evidence it was so?
+Much is intertwined.
 Astrological time periods intertwine with mythology, each age lasting for about 2000 years.
+Such ideas have an astronomical footing.
 Today we are in the Age of Pisces, heading for the Age of Aquarius, is the idea many hold.
 What Yukteswar does in his work The Holy Science, is to combine the astrological eras with time periods that are described in ancient Hindu works, notably the The Laws of Manu.
-The four eras delineated in it correspond to the four eras of Greek mythology.
+The four eras delineated in it correspond to the four ages (eras) in Greek mythology.
 They are:

 Scriptural Backdrop and Recap